 Suit or dress?
 Pastels or prints?
 Hat or headpiece?
 Decisions, decisions.
-When it comes to dressing for a wedding, the options are endless, so much so that it can often be a nightmare trying to club together something half-decent while attempting to stave off any hot sweats.
-This is especially true if headwear is thrown into the mix.
+When it comes to dressing for a wedding, the options are endless, so much so that it can often be a nightmare trying to club together something half-decent to wear on the big day - especially if headwear is thrown into the mix.
 However, you're in luck, as we're on hand to give you some top tips on how to choose and sport the wedding fascinator for you.

 A headpiece can provide a fantastic alternative to a traditional hat at a wedding and range from large extravagant showpieces to smaller elegant accessories.
 But it's important that you pick the right type of fascinator to suit your look.
 Think about whether you'd like your fascinator to be...